 Medica sum

 The coexistence of medical systems is also shown in the saints’ lives, with the saint triumphant where physicians and surgeons have failed.
 Images depict the superior power of the saint over physicians.
 In the upper church frescoes at StFrancesco in Assisi, attributed to Giotto or his school, the scene depicts the saint healing the sick man from Lerida, while the physicians stand by, shrugging helplessly.
-Pietro Lorenzetti’s altarpiece of St Umiltà of Faenza (1226–1310), painted around 1332 for the Vallombrosan church of StGiovanni Evangelista in Florence, provides a typical representation of this process.
+Insert fig.4 near here Pietro Lorenzetti’s altarpiece of St Umiltà of Faenza (1226–1310), painted around 1332 for the Vallombrosan church of StGiovanni Evangelista in Florence, provides a typical representation of this process.
 The church housed the saint’s burial site and was the centre of her cult.
-We see a Vallombrosan monk of Faenza, whose gangrenous leg the doctor wishes to amputate.
+Insert fig. 5 near here We see a Vallombrosan monk of Faenza, whose gangrenous leg the doctor wishes to amputate.
 Instead, in a subsequent scene, St Umiltà heals him (fig. 1.4.).
 We also see the posthumous miracle, in Florence, of St Umiltà healing a nun of a haemorrhage that doctors had failed to stop, like the doctors depicted in the frescoes of Assisi, the doctor is shown outside the room, shrugging (fig. 1.5).
 The message powerfully asserts that the saint is the superior physician, a point made explicit in several saints’ lives, where the saint is either described or describes themselves, through reported speech, as a physician or occasionally as a surgeon.
 For example, a woman of Lucca having fallen from her horse and broken her arm, sees a woman approach her as she lies in bed, dressed in white, who states that she is a ‘medica’ from San Martino and proceeds to heal her arm.
 The woman sent to San Martino to find out who she was, and was told that she was St Bona (d.
 1207); she then went on pilgrimage to her tomb, and every vigil of her feast spent the night in front of her altar.
 St Fina of San Gimignano (d.1253) was described by her biographer as a surgeon: ‘In healing also the wounds of men the admirable Virgin of God exercised surgery’.

 Mental health, possession and images